cmtchssn/Dissertation/README.md

 I worked on getting the ui to just show up for most of the time today.
 I finally have it showing up again.
 The sliders only work for the first timeandspacesphere in the scene, and only for speed and reverse.
 I can delete that one, but cannot spawn a new one.
 I need to understand how to use these in a modular way or it will never work.

+### Day 054
+Let's just have a nice day where I work on a slider communicating with a time sphere.

+I'm at least where I started on Tuesday.
+I've got a UI that doesn't affect size, and only affects the one time sphere.
+I'll have a meeting with Jesse tomorrow and hope he can help.

 ---

 ### Jesse Meeting 001